Hiwasan/kurdish-asr-project/README.md

 3. Regular technical sync meetings for progress alignment
 4. Pull request reviews for code quality assurance

-## License & Usage
+## License

-This project is licensed under the MIT License - see 'LICENSE' file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+Commercial use is strictly prohibited.

 **Important**: The linguistic corpus data is proprietary and subject to separate access agreements.
 The codebase and technical innovations are open for research use under the specified license.